 Annually, the Clothesline Project is organized by the Women’s and Gender Studies Department at UNI in conjunction with Relationship Violence Awareness month in October to create awareness about the continual violence against women, children, men, the LGBTQ+ community, and other marginalized communities through the decoration (arts & writing positive words) of t-shirts.
-The year 2020 marks the 9th year we are honoring survivors and allies against violence to express their emotions and feelings by decorating a t-shirt.
-In the last 8 years, people on UNI’s campus have created and decorated 305 t-shirts for our collection.
+The year 2021 marks the 10th year we are honoring survivors and allies against violence to express their emotions and feelings by decorating a t-shirt.
+In the last 9 years, people on UNI’s campus have created and decorated 305 t-shirts for our collection.
 In honor of the victims and survivors of violence, the t-shirts are decorated in various colors that are coded and hung on a clothesline on a day of Bearing Witness.
 In past years, the clothesline hung around campus, throughout Sabin Hall, in front of Gilchrist, next to Rod Library, in front of the Campanile, and outside Maucker Union.
-This year, it is going to be a little different, we still will hang the t-shirts in Sabin Hall, but due to COVID-19, there will be a virtual Bearing Witness released.

 How it started